 Most of residential property income comes in the form of tenancy rent.
 Your tenants pay a fixed amount per month—which will go up with inflation and demand—and you take out your costs from it, claiming the remaining portion as rental income.
 The same applies for commercial property income, where an accessible location is important to ensure that you can secure tenants easily.

 The last alternative would be Real estate investment trusts (REITs).
 With a REIT, the owner of multiple commercial properties sells shares (often publicly-traded) to investors (usually to fund the purchase of more properties) and then passes on the rental income in the form of a distribution.
 The REIT is the landlord for the tenants (who pay rent) but the owners of the REIT record income once the expenses of operating the buildings and the REIT are taken out.
-You can find out more about this alternative investment here *(link to another article on things to invest)

 5 property hacks to spot